The Folks That Live on the Hill

-The Folks That Live on the Hill is Kingsley Amis's 20th novel, first published in 1990.
+The Folks That Live on the Hill is Kingsley Amis's twentieth novel, published in 1990.

-The novel's protagonist is Harry Caldecote, a retired librarian living in a fictional 'Shepherd's Hill' area of North London, suggested in fact to be Primrose Hill.
+The novel's protagonist Harry Caldecote, a retired librarian, lives in the fictional Shepherd's Hill area of North London, in fact Primrose Hill.
 Harry is twice divorced and lives with his sister Clare.
-The novel describes the interaction of Harry's extended family of son Piers, brother Freddie, sister-in-law Desiree and Fiona and Bunty who are relatives of his former wives.
-The narration takes place in turn, from the viewpoint of the principal characters of the novel.
-In this work, Amis lampoons the attitudes and lifestyles of the North London chattering classes.
+The novel describes the interaction of Harry's extended family, son Piers, brother Freddie, sister-in-law Desiree and Fiona and Bunty, who are relatives of his former wives, from the viewpoint of the principal characters.
+Amis lampoons the attitudes and lifestyles of the North London chattering classes.

 Reception

 This work was compared favourably with Amis' Booker Prize-winning novel The Old Devils.
 This late 20th century 'comedy of manners' was described as 'cheerful and gregarious as a crowded saloon bar'.
 It was also described as 'a pleasant, rambling, sometimes touching tale'.